 Its upscaling boosts the quality of your Blu-ray and DVD discs to near-4K quality.
-Still, we are surprised Sony hasn’t released a player that supports Ultra-HD.
-Our number two pick plays UHD discs, but it’s twice the price.
-However, we thought the Sony did a fine job producing a sharp image – blacks were deep and colors vibrant, especially on a 4K television.
+The blu-ray player does a fine job producing a sharp image – blacks were deep and colors vibrant, especially on a 4K television.
 It also has HDMI Deep Color.

-This player is an updated version of the BDP-S6500, our number three pick for best Blu-ray player.
-The newer model supports wireless Bluetooth connectivity with LDAC.
+This player is an updated version of the BDP-S6500, but this model supports wireless Bluetooth connectivity with LDAC.
 This means you can watch movies with wireless headphones.
-Like most other players, it can connect to the internet over Wi-Fi or by Ethernet.
-The Wi-Fi is dual band, so you get twice the bandwidth.
+Like most other players, it can connect to the internet over WiFi or by Ethernet.
+The WiFi is dual band, so you get twice the bandwidth.

 It has just one HDMI input and a coaxial audio output.
 Underneath the power button on the front, there is a single USB port you can plug an external hard drive into to play your stored video and photo files.